outdreamer/build-a-cure-1/docs/tasks/to_do.md

         - when generating solutions, change core functions to vary to describe any function set that builds any other function set in a system
           - set of binding/interaction/priority functions for element atoms

 # Conceptual

-  - explainability as a space limited by derivable attributes from data set
+  - explainability as a space limited by derivable attributes from data set & cross-system similarity
   - threshold mechanics for threshold value selection
   - give example of structuring problem in a certain format (optimal transport) as an interface to highlight key differences
   - give example of matching structure, mapping problem semantically, map from intent to structural algorithm design